Published 4 November 2020

 CLICK HERE to tweet to Singapore Zoo to ask them to transfer Coco to the zoo.
 You can also write to Singapore Zoo – details at the bottom of this page.

 We previously revealed that an accredited chimpanzee sanctuary in Africa was ready to receive Coco, and her transfer would have come at no cost to Melaka Zoo.
-Disappointingly, the zoo management rejected our proposals.
-Our first proposal was sent to the zoo in November 2018.
+Disappointingly, the zoo management did not inform if it would accept our proposals.
+Our first proposal was sent to the management in November 2018.

 Due to the Covid-19 pandemic, Coco cannot be sent to the sanctuary.